gnulnx/django-mongolog/README.rst

     One of the cool things about mongolog is that it can log complex data structures in a way that makes them both human parsable and queryable.
 So for instance if we create a the following log message:
-    *Pro Tip: You can copy and paste the following code sippet*

     .. code:: python